 At 183 inches long, the 2015 NX takes up about parking space of a compact sedan.
 It's sized right in line with compact utility vehicles like the luxury models mentioned above, as well as mainstays like the Honda CR-V and Subaru Forester--and the Toyota RAV4 with which it shares some underpinnings.
 With sport seats in front, as well as a lower seating position than some crossovers, Lexus stresses that it's far sportier than the larger RX mid-size utility vehicle intended for families.
 Rear-seat space is decent, though the long, low cargo floor doesn't have much volume above it--a side effect of that fastback shape.

-Crash-test scores for the NX aren't yet available, but it offers quite a few active-safety features, including all-speed dynamic cruise control and a blind-spot monitor with rear cross-traffic alert.
+The NX is an IIHS Top Safety Pick+ for 2015, and it offers quite a few active-safety features, including all-speed dynamic cruise control and a blind-spot monitor with rear cross-traffic alert.
 A head-up display is also available, and it comes standard with eight airbags.

 Lexus will release pricing and final details on trim levels and options packages closer to the time the NX 200t and NX 300h arrive at dealers sometime in November or December 2014.
 It's likely to start below $40,000, but will be priced to compete with the Acura RDX and the trio of German luxury crossovers.